reusable-ui/reusable-ui-monorepo/states/view-state/README.md

 - If `viewIndex` is provided, the internal state is disabled and the component becomes fully controlled.
 - If `viewIndex` is omitted, the internal state is initialized via `defaultViewIndex`.
 - Ideal for components that **manage** the resolved `viewIndex` value.

-#### 🧠 Transition Animation Behavior

-The hook manages transitions when `viewIndex` changes using a unified animation flow:

-- If a transition is already in progress, new intent (e.g., switching to another `viewIndex`) is deferred until the current animation completes.
-- Once the active animation finishes, the latest intent is resumed and the corresponding transition begins.
-- This ensures animations are never interrupted mid-flight and outdated transitions are discarded.

 ---